Shingles On The Breast Area | Understanding the Symptoms

 Risk Factors for Developing Shingles

 Several factors increase an individual’s risk of developing shingles on the breast area or elsewhere on their body.
-Age plays a significant role; individuals over 50 are at higher risk due to waning immunity from previous chickenpox infections.
+Age plays a significant role; people over fifty are at higher risk due to waning immunity from previous chickenpox infections.
 Stress is another contributing factor, as it can weaken the immune system’s ability to keep the varicella-zoster virus dormant.

 Diagnosis: How Is Shingles Identified?